YU000jp/logseq-plugin-sticky-popup/readme.md

 ### Sticky Text (Popup)

-- Select string and click the same block.
+- Select text and click the same block.
 Registered in pop-ups and automatically locked.
 Markdown is not reflected.

 ### Sticky Calendar (Popup)